By Teresa Brown, Vice President of Leadership Development at SPN

 As we all face the implications of the widening COVID-19 crisis, more organizations are exploring the idea of remote work.
 This can be an unsettling notion for many leaders and staff.
 But it can also be a great opportunity to ensure that your organization is able to continue pursuing your goals despite external challenges.

 For over two decades, SPN has operated primarily as a virtual organization, experimenting with various tools and strategies for effective virtual work.
 In the process, we’ve learned a few things about what works (and what doesn’t!).
 So, in the coming days, we’ll be sharing with the Network some of our lessons learned and resources we’ve gathered.
-We’ve also created a Virtual Office Peer Group within the SPN Member Portal, where others of you who have experience with remote work or virtual teams can also share your advice and the resources you’ve found most useful.
+[Update: In the SPN Professional Development Resource collection, you can find sections on Building & Developing a Virtual Team and Thriving in a Virtual Office.
+Staff at state-based organizations are also invited to join the SPN Professional Development Facebook Group.]

 If your organization is considering tele-commuting for your staff and you have questions or concerns, please feel free to post questions to the Virtual Office Group or reach out to me directly (firstname.lastname@example.org).